matze/wastebin/README.md

 ```

 After successful insertion, you will receive a JSON response with the path to
-the newly created paste for the browser:
+the newly created paste:

 ```json
 {"path":"/Ibv9Fa.rs"}
 ```

 To retrieve the raw content, make a GET request on the `/raw/:id` route.
-If you
+In case
-use a client that is able to handle cookies you make a DELETE request on `/:id`
+the paste was encrypted, pass the password via the `wastebin-password` header.

-using the cookie in the `Set-Cookie` header set during redirect after creation.
+To delete a paste, make a DELETE request on the `/:id` route with the `uid`

-In case the paste was encrypted, pass the password via the `wastebin-password`
+cookie set that was sent back in the `Set-Cookie` header of the redirect
-header.
+response after creation.

 ### wastebin-ctl command line tool